HONDA CB125R (2018 - 2020) Review

 Ride quality & brakesNext up: Engine

-As well as being comfortable, it also feels refreshingly nimble, thanks to grippy Dunlop Sportmax GPR-300 rubber and a claimed kerb weight of just 125.8kg – allowing you to scythe through congestion with ease.
+While as well as being comfortable, the CB125R is also refreshingly nimble thanks to not only light and precise steering but also great balance, grippy Dunlop Sportmax GPR-300 rubber (including an impressively fat rear hoop) plus a claimed kerb weight of just 125.8kg – all allowing you to scythe through congestion with ease.

 EngineNext up: Reliability

-At the heart of the CB125R lies a peppy 125cc 2v SOHC single-cylinder engine, producing 13.1bhp.
-Although up to 1.7bhp down on its main rivals, it’s more than capable of getting ahead and staying ahead of the urban sprawl.
+At the heart of the CB125R lies a peppy, 125cc 2v SOHC liquid-cooled single cylinder engine producing a peak of 13.1bhp.
+Although that’s up to 1.7bhp down on its main rivals such as Yamaha’s recently updated MT-125, in reality it’s actually more than capable of first getting ahead and then staying ahead of the urban sprawl.

 Reliability & build qualityNext up: Value

-The front four-piston radial caliper also feels vague and progressive, lacking that initial, confidence inspiring bite that learners desperately need.
+As mentioned earlier, the front four-piston radial caliper also sometimes is vague, lacking that initial, confidence-inspiring bite that learners desperately need.
+Some owners have also mentioned this so it’s not a one-off.

 Value vs rivalsNext up: Equipment

-Being a Honda, you also get the added bonus of a strong dealer network – something not shared as much by the Aprilia or KTM.
+Being a Honda, you also get the added bonus with the CB125R of benefitting from a strong dealer network – something not shared anywhere near as much by the Aprilia or KTM.
+While in terms of running costs, there should also be little to be concerned about.

-Replacing the now outgoing fully-faired CBR125R, the upright CB adds a level of sophistication to the genre, offering big bike looks and components alongside a claimed lightest weight in class and near 300-mile tank range.
+Replacing the outgoing fully-faired CBR125R sportster as Honda’s flagship 125, the CB125R adds a level of sophistication to the roadster genre, offering big bike looks and components alongside a claimed lightest weight in class and near 300-mile tank range.

-With an easy to read and operate LCD dash upfront, the CB also shares the same frame and 41mm upside down Showa forks as the larger soon-to-be released CB300R and would be more than adequate for experienced riders looking for a cheap inner-city commuter.
+With an easy to read and operate LCD dash, the CB also shares the same frame and 41mm upside down Showa forks as its larger brother, the CB300R, which explains why the 125 seems to have more purposeful, 'big bike' proportions.
+They also help make the CB125R more than adequate for experienced riders looking for a cheap inner-city commuter.

-You also get an appropriately-damped non-adjustable rear shock, full LED lighting (including indicators), IMU-operated two-channel ABS and a four-piston radial front brake caliper.
+On top of that you also get an appropriately-damped, non-adjustable rear shock, full LED lighting front and rear (including indicators), IMU-operated two-channel ABS and a fancy four-piston, radially-mounted front brake caliper, even if it doesn’t offer as much bite as expected.

 |Engine type||Liquid-cooled 2v SOHC single|